victorvallet/CV/README.md

 ## Hobbies

-I used to play the piano, now struggling the find free time.
+I used to play the piano, now struggling to find free time.
 Currently doing gym once a day, starting to enjoy it.
+(Edit: actually quit for a while..)
 Feeding squirels (lockdown buddies).
 Manga lover (I will certainly find the One Piece at the end of the Makers course).